CrayLabs/smartsim-openFOAM/README.md

 directory referenced by the environment variable ``FOAM_APPBIN``.
-Before proceeding, verify that the ``simpleFoam_ML`` executable exists in the aformentioned directory.
+Before proceeding, verify that the ``simpleFoam_ML`` executable exists in the aforementioned directory.

 ### SA_Detailed turbulence model